 Yes, it is entirely safe to fill cinder blocks, but you want to be careful with what type of filling you plan on using.
 Additionally, you should take your climate, timeline, and what you need from your structure into account.

-If you are planning on filling your cinder blocks, there is a wide range of options with different advantages to each.
+If you are planning on filling your cinder blocks, you have a wide range of options that come with different benefits.

 Cement and rebar are a classic combination when building retaining walls and other small structures that need a little more strength.
 This will produce a robust structure, but just make sure you have plenty of time to let it dry.